netcorebcn/quiz/README.md

       ./ngrok http jenkins.quiz.internal:80 -host-header=jenkins.quiz.internal
       ```
   ### Setup script example
-  There is an example of full setup script ```./fullsetup.sh```, it requires to store the enviroment variables in a secrets file.
+  Full example setup with ngrok and dnsmasq integration: ```./fullsetup.sh```, it requires to store the enviroment variables in a secrets file.

 ## Notes
 We aren't starting from the scratch.
 We are using ideas and code from other awesome repos.